 To be used by schools which have already academic accreditation through a governmental accrediting agency or through another university and are seeking certification of quality evangelical theological education (see 3.3.1).
-Substantially schools will be asked to submit the documentation that has been produced to obtain governmental accreditation or university validation, and respond to key areas that are distinctive in EEAA standards and typical of the ethos of evangelical theological education.
+Substantially schools will be asked to submit the documentation that has been produced to obtain governmental accreditation or university validation, and respond to key areas that are distinctive in ECTE standards and typical of the ethos of evangelical theological education.

-Name of theological school or organisation:
+Name of theologorganisation: gical so chool or

 Full Address

 Website:

-Telephone:]
+Telephone:

 Email:

-Head of institu tion:
+Head of instituti on:

-Has your school been accredited by EEAA earlier?
+Has your school b een a ccredited by ECTE earlier?

 No

 Yes

-If yes, state name of programme and year of accreditation
+If yes, state nam e of programme and year of accreditation

-Indicate programmes and accreditations submitted in this SER (digit X)
+ndicate programmes and accreditations submitted in this SER (digit X)

-Name and level of programme University or governmental accreditation Level for which EEAA accreditation is sought (see nomenctarure EEAA Manual 1.4 and 3.2.15)
+Name and level of programme University or governmental accreditation is sought (see e ECTE

-What is the delivery method used for the programme of study being submitted? (digit X)
+What is t he deliv e programme of study being sub mitted? (digit X) Full-time residential Distance Learning (describe): Mixed (describe): Motivat accredit seeking ECTE

-Full-time residential

-Distance Learning (describe):

-Mixed (describe):